What is opioid addiction

-It’s a common fact that an opiate addiction can be difficult to treat.
-Opiates can be found in prescription painkillers, such as Oxycontin and Vicodin, also, street drugs, like heroin and opium, which are commonly found in many areas.
+It’s a common fact that opioid addiction can be difficult to treat.
+Opioids can be found in prescription painkillers, such as Oxycontin and Vicodin, also, street drugs, like heroin and opium, which are commonly found in many areas.
 Sufferers often find it difficult to break away from the addiction problem as the symptoms of withdrawal can be quite intense.
-There are many different strategies and methods to treat people with opiate addiction in rehabilitation centers, but successful drug rehab centers use many of the following steps to treat an opiate addiction:
+There are many different strategies and methods to treat people with opioid addiction in rehabilitation centres, but successful drug rehab centres use many of the following steps to treat opioid addiction:

-Drug therapy medication: This is a common way to overcome the opiate addiction problem.
+Drug therapy medication: This is a common way to overcome the opioid addiction problem.
 Addicts could be given substitution drugs, such as Suboxone and Methadone.
-These can help to minimize the feeling of craving for opiate substances.
+These can help to minimize the feeling of craving for opioid substances.

-Ultimately, the best way for treating opioid abuse is by combining various effective therapies.
-Detox programmes, therapies, inpatient services and community support may help in freeing people from their opioid addictions.
+Ultimately, the best way of treating opioid abuse is by combining various effective therapies.
+Drug detox programmes, therapies, inpatient services and community support may help in freeing people from their opioid addictions.